 The normal human reaction is to feel like doing something, anything, gives us control.
 But buying or selling securities gives you no more control over the market than anyone else has.
 It might give you that momentary rush — “I’m doing something.”
 But short-term, emotional reactions do not produce long-term, sustainable investment results.

 The connection between mindfulness and solid decision-making is well documented.
 Research shows that practicing mindfulness can decrease anxiety levels and can improve your performance under duress.
-This might explain why so many Wall Street traders — not exactly a “woo-woo” bunch — have started mindfulness practices, and there’s even a meditation group sponsored by the CFA Society — an esteemed professional organization for financial analysts.
+This might explain why so many Wall Street traders — not exactly a “woo-woo” bunch — have started mindfulness practices, and there’s even a meditation group sponsored by the CFA Institute — an esteemed professional organization for financial analysts.

 At Truepoint, we’ve also taken these lessons to heart and have created a Wellness Room in our offices — a place anyone can reserve to get a few minutes of quiet and privacy.
 In the rush of a busy day, I’ve found it incredibly helpful to go down to the Wellness Room, put on my headphones, and cultivate peacefulness.